 We want to ensure that your needs are met.
 If you would like this information on audio type, in Braille, large print, any other format or interpreted in a language other than English, please contact the Parish Clerk.
 We are also able to arrange for our policy to be made available to parents whose first language is not English, on request.

 This policy was adopted by Council on 9th November 2020

-The policy will be reviewed in November 2021
+The policy will be reviewed again in November 2023

 The safeguarding lead is Colin Underhay – Parish Clerk